Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Related Work

 \subsection{HIN-based Recommendation Systems}

-Conventional RSs based on CF usually suffer from the problem of data sparsity and various auxiliary information has been utilized to alleviate this problem.
-Since the HIN models several types of information, plenty of RSs based on HIN have been proposed.
-The major differences among the current HIN-based RSs are mainly the stage of information extraction and fusion.
-In the stage of information extraction, diverse information has been mined with various techniques.
-For example, matrix factorization is utilized in HeteRec \cite{heterec}, FMG \cite{fmg} and HueRec \cite{huerec}, while the HNAFM \cite{hnafm} and NeuACF \cite{neuacf} adopt MLP to extract deeper information of users and items according to their initialized features in each meta-path.
-Besides, HERec \cite{herec} and HopRec \cite{hoprec} capture the graph structure in corresponding meta-path with the help of DeepWalk \cite{deepwalk}.
-Generally, these methods do not take into account both graph structure and features jointly.
-In the stage of information fusion, the HIN-based RSs usually merge information extracted from each meta-path and do recommendation according to the representations after fusion.
-Several operations have been used in this stage such as concatenate and MLP.
+Conventional {RS} based on CF usually suffer from the problem of data sparsity, and various auxiliary information has been utilized to alleviate this problem.
+Since HIN models several types of information, many {RS} based on HIN have been proposed.
+The major differences among the current HIN-based {RS} are mainly in information extraction and fusion stage.
+In the information extraction stage, diverse information has been mined with various techniques.
+For example, matrix factorization is utilized in HeteRec \cite{heterec}, FMG \cite{fmg} and HueRec \cite{huerec}, while HNAFM \cite{hnafm} and NeuACF \cite{neuacf} adopt MLP to extract deeper user and item information according to their initialized features in each meta-path.
+In addition, HERec \cite{herec} and HopRec \cite{hoprec} capture the graph structure in the corresponding meta-path with the help of DeepWalk \cite{deepwalk}.
+Generally, these methods do not consider both graph structure and features jointly.
+In the information fusion stage, HIN-based {RS} usually merge information extracted from each meta-path and make recommendations according to the representations after fusion.
+Several operations have been used in this stage, such as concatenation and MLP.
 However, these methods treat all meta-paths equally and ignore that the preferences on different meta-paths are significantly different.
-Therefore, the attention mechanism \cite{attention} is adopted in some models such as HNAFM and NeuACF to fuse information in a more personalized way.
+Therefore, the attention mechanism \cite{attention} is adopted in some models, such as HNAFM and NeuACF, to fuse information in a more personalized way.